zaynaqasim/RemoteHealthMonitoringSystem/README.md

 Patients can interact with their medical records, vital signs, and doctors as specified.

 Directory Structure
-The project is structured as follows:
+The project is structured as follows:<br>

-bash
-Copy
-Edit
 /RemoteHealthMonitoringSystem
 ├── Doctor.java                # Doctor-related functionalities
 ├── Patient.java               # Patient-related functionalities